pingfu/pingfu.github.io/_posts/2016-09-28-brocade-cannot-upgrade-directly-to-6.4-upgrade-to-6.3-first.markdown

 * `v7.3.2b`
 * `v7.4.1d`

 That's seven disruptive firmware upgrades which take the switch out of action and cause the FC ports to stop functioning during the reboot for each upgrade.
-I won't cover the upgrade process in much detail other than to say the only commands I need required were `firmwaredownload`, `firmwaredownloadstatus` and `firmwareshow`.
-There is an excellent post [workinghardinit][here] written by Didier Van Hoye about how to perform a switch upgrade.
+I won't cover the upgrade process as there is an excellent post [here][workinghardinit] written by Didier Van Hoye about how to perform firmware upgrades on these switches.

-During my upgrade process I became stuck quite early on in the process at the transition from `v6.2.2f9`.
-The HPE website doesn't list any `6.3` firmware download options and the switch was preventing me from skipping a `6.3` firmware and upgrading directly to `6.4`.
+After starting to upgrade from one version to the nest, I quickly became stuck trying to move on from `v6.2.2f9`.
+The HPE website didn't list any upgrade options for versions `6.3` of the firmware, and the switch was preventing me from skipping version `6.3` and moving directly on to version `6.4`:

-`Cannot upgrade directly to 6.4.
-Please upgrade to 6.3 first and then upgrade to 6.4.`
+* "Cannot upgrade directly to 6.4.
+Please upgrade to 6.3 first and then upgrade to 6.4."

-It took some time to discover that version `6.3` of the firmware is no longer supported by HPE, so there is no normal download link to it (as per this [hpe-community][community post]) and it is not available to download via HTTP.

-The community post includes a link to HP's public FTP server which contains the missing `6.3` version of the firmware needed to continue with the upgrade process.
+It took some searching around to discover that version `6.3` of the firmware is no longer supported by HPE, so there is no normal download link to it (as per this [community post][hpe-community]).
+The community post does includes a direct file link to HP's public FTP server containing the missing version of the firmware needed to continue with the upgade process.

 `ftp://ftp.hp.com/pub/softlib/software11/COL22074/co-81903-1/v6.3.0d.zip`